What Does a Positive Ovulation Test Look Like?

 Types of Ovulation Tests

-- Blood testing- Although blood tests may reliably measure hormone levels, they are not routinely used due to the difficulty of repeated lab visits.
+- Blood testing – While blood tests can accurately measure hormone levels, they're less commonly used due to the hassle of repeated lab visits.

-- Transvaginal ultrasound - During fertility therapy, your doctor may do a transvaginal ultrasound of your ovaries and endometrium to assess follicle size and development.
+- Transvaginal ultrasound – For those on a fertility quest, your doctor might go spelunking with a transvaginal ultrasound.
+This checks your ovaries and endometrium for follicle size and development.

 What is a Positive Ovulation Test?